vinosambath/meter_billing/Readme.md

 **Coding structure and details**:

-1. Meter Reading Service is considered a different service and this server might have smaller services.
-For that reason, the db layer sits above meter reading service and inside src/
+1. Meter Reading Service is considered a different service.
+The db layer sits above meter reading service and inside src/
 2. Configuration to read configs, loggers are all initiated at the start of the service
 3. Header Events are parsed and executed based on the NMIIndicator.
 This is made an interface and different NMIindicators will have different executors